 Will you make a difference?

 For most divers, diving starts as a pastime purely for the enjoyment of it.
-But as our skill set and our experience grows, we can start looking beyond ourselves and start using our skills and passion to make sure that we as divers, in our own small ways, leave the marine world that we all love to much as better place than we found it.
+But as our skillset and our experience grows, we can start looking beyond ourselves and start using our skills and passion to make sure that we clean the oceans when we have an opportunity.

-First by taking steps to minimize the negative impact we create, and later by taking action to ensure that we are a positive force for our dive sites.
+First, take steps to minimize the negative impact we create, and later take action to ensure that we are a positive force for our dive sites.